 The framework helps you assess your skills and the areas in which you want to build or further develop your capabilities and expertise.
 Additionally, if you’re managing an organization, the NICE framework provides a robust multidisciplinary approach for considering the skill sets your organization needs to function well.

-We discussed how to navigate the NICE framework in a webinar with Professor Brian Ray, director of Cleveland-Marshall’s Center for Cybersecurity Protection and founder of the MLS program, and with Spence Witten, a cybersecurity consultant and faculty member and how the training we provide in Cleveland-Marshall College of Law’s Master of Legal Studies (MLS) in Cybersecurity and Data Privacy program prepares you for these careers.
+We discussed how to navigate the NICE framework in a webinar with Professor Brian Ray, director of CSU College of Law’s Center for Cybersecurity Protection and founder of the MLS program, and with Spence Witten, a cybersecurity consultant and faculty member and how the training we provide in Cleveland State University College of Law’s Master of Legal Studies (MLS) in Cybersecurity and Data Privacy program prepares you for these careers.
 Professors Ray and Witten reviewed examples of job categories and specific roles within those categories, including the following:

 Examples of Job Categories and Specific Roles